 Most seniors these days are living on limited incomes from sources that may include Social Security, a small pension or maybe some other form of government assistance.
 With few resources at their disposal, finding affordable products and services is crucial.
 While numerous resources exist, most of them are either difficult to find or largely unheard of.

-However, in my opinion, the most rewarding of these freebies for seniors and their caregivers—things like free hearing aids and free dentures – will be more difficult to come by.
+In my opinion, the most valuable items for seniors and their caregivers—things like free hearing aids and free dentures—are also the most difficult to come by.
 From my experiences as a caregiver, I have compiled a list of useful and affordable services and a roadmap for finding them.

-Free or Discounted Services for Seniors and Their Caregivers
+Free and Discounted Services for Seniors and Their Caregivers

 - Benefits Counseling

 How many times have you, either as a senior or as a caregiver, wrestled with trying to figure out what type of help was available to you?
-There is free counseling available through your local Office for the Aging that can provide this type of assistance and point you in the right direction.
+Free counseling is available through your local Area Agency on Aging (AAA) that can point you in the right direction.
 You can get answers regarding health insurance coverage, food stamps, income assistance and other benefits through these counselors.

 - Adult Day Care

-Adult day care centers can be run by a government entity, or through a local charity or house of worship.
-The purpose of these senior centers is to provide a safe place to socialize and have a hot meal in a supervised setting.
-Adult day care is ideal for seniors who cannot remain alone, but are not in need of the care that a nursing home provides.
+Adult day care centers may be run by government entities, local charities, or even religious groups.
+The purpose of these centers is to provide seniors with a safe place to socialize, engage in activities and eat a hot meal in a supervised setting.
+Adult day care is ideal for seniors who cannot remain alone but do not need the intensive care that a nursing home provides.

-As for the eligibility requirements, that will depend upon the capabilities of the staff at each individual facility.
-As an example, some adult day care centers will only accept those who are continent because they will not have the supplies to change adult diapers.
+Eligibility requirements are different for each facility.
+For example, some centers will only accept seniors who are continent because they do not offer supplies or trained staff to change adult briefs.
 Other facilities may require a certain amount of mobility for those attending (i.e. they are able to get out of a wheelchair on their own or with minor assistance).
 More intensive care and supervision are available at specialized adult day health centers.
 These facilities have a registered nurse on staff and can help seniors take their medications, monitor their health, and provide certain types of therapy to promote healthy aging.

 - Free Dentures

-EPIC is the name of the State Pharmaceutical Assistance Program in New York.
-New York is one of the 23 states that have such a program (the other 27 canceled their programs after the Federal government instituted Medicare Part D).
-If you live in Colorado, Connecticut, Delaware, Idaho, Illinois, Indiana, Massachusetts, Maryland, Maine, Missouri, Montana, North Carolina, New Jersey, Nevada, New York, Pennsylvania, Rhode Island, Texas, the U.S. Virgin Islands, Virginia, Vermont, Washington State or Wisconsin, you have access to another means of assistance to obtain your prescription medications.
+Select states offer drug assistance programs to seniors and individuals with chronic illnesses like end-stage renal disease.
+If you live in Colorado, Connecticut, Delaware, Idaho, Indiana, Massachusetts, Maryland, Maine, Missouri, Montana, North Carolina, New Jersey, Nevada, New York, Pennsylvania, Rhode Island, Texas, Virginia, Vermont, Washington State or Wisconsin, you may have access to an SPAP that can help you afford your prescription medications.

 Despite the advent of Medicare Part D and state-run assistance programs (outlined above), many seniors still cannot afford their medications.
 Fortunately, there are other sources of help.
 Many pharmaceutical companies provide assistance for those who cannot afford their medications.
-A comprehensive list of these programs is provide by the Partnership for Prescription Assistance as well as the steps to follow to apply for assistance.
+You can find a comprehensive list of these programs on the Partnership for Prescription Assistance website as well as the instructions to apply for assistance.

-Another cost saving strategy is to make the switch to generic drugs.
-According to the Food and Drug Administration, "Generic drugs are important options that allow greater access to health care for all Americans.
-They are copies of brand-name drugs and are the same as those brand name drugs in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.”
-Generic drugs cost about 50 to 80 percent less than their brand name equivalents, so it makes all the sense in the world to speak with your doctor about making the switch.
+Another cost-saving strategy is to make the switch to generic drugs.
+According to the Food and Drug Administration (FDA), “Generic drugs are important options that allow greater access to health care for all Americans.
+They are copies of brand-name drugs and are the same as those brand-name drugs in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.”
+Generic drugs cost about 80 to 85 percent less than their brand-name equivalents, so it makes all the sense in the world to speak with your doctor about making the switch.

 - Supplemental Nutritional Assistance Program (SNAP)